-Becoming a registered organ donor is simple, and it could save a life.
+Becoming a registered organ donor is simple, and it could save lives.
 It only takes two steps.

 - Sign up to be an organ and tissue donor on your state’s donor registry.
 You can start the process at www.organdonor.gov.

 - Discuss your wishes with your family.
-When a registered organ donor dies, doctors need permission to proceed from the next of kin.
 Letting your family members know about your decision to be an organ donor can help make sure your wishes are carried out.